spencertipping/ni/README.md

 open an issue so I can resolve it.

 ## APL, really?
-Not really, but conceptually similar.
-Ni is optimized to require as few characters as possible; for example, the ubiquitous word count, sorting by descending word frequency:
+Not really, but conceptually similar. ni is optimized to require as few characters as possible; for example, the ubiquitous word count, sorting by descending word frequency: